lucques/conjin/doc/design_decisions.md

 - Dhall configuration language
     - Main selling point: Configuration files should be programmable (Mainly: DRY principle through the use of functions).
     - Declarative and statically typed: It is hard to misconfigure, good error messages
-    - Possible to turn off static types for some sections by using the diret `JSON` embedding mechanism
+    - Possible to turn off static types for some sections by using the direct `JSON` embedding mechanism
     - Comments:
         - Disadvantage: Not well-established.
         - I wanted to try out the programmable-configuration approach to see how it works and I quite like Dhall although it is very verbose (type inference is given up to favor simplicity).
 Alternative to look into: CUE language